Add a Rich Text Terminal Window to WordPress Posts With Terminal Block

 Design

 I scaffolded Terminal Block using the WordPress Create Block tool and adapted its style and animations from Termynal by Ines Montani.
-It’s an InnerBlocks component-based block that wraps custom RichText component-based Command, Output, and Progress Bar blocks and the core Spacer block.
+The terminal window is an InnerBlocks component.
+It wraps custom RichText Command, Output, and Progress Bar blocks and the core Spacer block.

 The first iteration of Terminal Block was an HTML block.
 It loaded the Termynal script and stylesheet and enabled using the Termynal HTML API directly.
 On the one hand, this approach was straightforward to implement and allowed for using all features of Termynal immediately.
 But, on the other hand, it went against the what you see is what you get nature of the Gutenberg block editor.